Update: FDA allows testing of a vaccine designed to prevent breast cancer

 - Genetic testing:

-- All people diagnosed with at any age meet guidelines for genetic counseling and testing.
+- Everyone who is diagnosed with , regardless of their age should have genetic counseling and testing.

 - Treatment for TNBC:

-- For tumors that are > 1.0 cm, is recommended.
+- For tumors larger than 1.0 cm, is recommended.

-- For 2 or 3 in people who are at high risk for recurrence, the panel recommends pembrolizumab in combination with chemotherapy followed by pembrolizumab.
+- For 2 or 3 in people who are at high risk for recurrence, pembrolizumab (Keytruda) in combination with chemotherapy followed by pembrolizumab is recommened.

-- For people with an inherited or mutation who are at high risk for recurrence, consider olaparib for one year after chemotherapy is completed.
+- For people with an inherited or mutation who are at high risk for recurrence, consider olaparib for 1 year after chemotherapy is completed.

-- For people with remaining cancer after chemotherapy, the panel recommends capecitabine.
+- For people with remaining cancer after chemotherapy, capecitabine is recommended.

 - Are any clinical trials of vaccines to treat breast cancer right for me?